 5- Treat the nurses and medical staff kindly.
 Always say please and thank you, it goes a long way.
 If you are kind and considerate chances are they will treat you the same.
 We always give a gift afterward as a thank you.
 A cake or flowers or something.

 6- Bed rest can help to stall labor.
 This is not always the case, but sometimes being on bed rest will stall your labor.
 Listen to your OB to do as he/she directs.
 Alternatively, walking can help bring labor on.

 7- The longer the baby is inside you the better.
 When I was laboring on bed rest for a week I was googling and studying up on how important the 36th week was.
 I found out that it was indeed very important.
 If possible, it is usually better to have them in longer than out earlier (depending on your situation and medical direction of course).

 8- Be ready for your baby at least a month early.
-I have this blog and I had not yet asked for people to help out.
-Luckily, I had everything for my labor packed (lists here), I also had her clothes unpacked, her nursery set up, most of my Christmas shopping done, etc. Because I was mostly ready (except my blog), I felt less overwhelmed!
+Luckily, I had everything for my labor packed (lists here), I also had her clothes ready, her nursery set up, most of my Christmas shopping done, etc. Because I was mostly ready, I felt less overwhelmed!

 She’ll be one year in a few weeks and we haven’t gone one day without being so grateful for her in our lives!!!

 This is a photo of her just recently taken.
 She is in her Halloween Hobbit costume.
 Isn’t she a doll?